Have compassion on everyone you meet

 -MILLER WILLIAMS, “Compassion”

 Psychotherapy is a compassionate space in which the things we carry inside may be known and thought about.
-Where complaint and want are not dismissed, and apprehension can tell its side of things.
+Where complaint is not dismissed and apprehension can tell its side of things.
 Where we are not alone in our efforts to bear what is difficult and make sense of our experience.

-In psychotherapy we begin where you are.
+In therapy we begin where you are.
 As therapist, I listen with you to what has been ‘drawing a crowd’ in your mind, emotions, and relationships.
-Together, we consider what comes into earshot.
-The understanding that emerges over time often has a way of loosening knots and opening movement towards growth.
+Over time we will explore emerging patterns and beliefs, consider new angles and perspectives, and help you grow new ways of relating to yourself and your experience which may be emotionally liberating.

-In theoretical terms I practice psychodynamic/psychoanalytic psychotherapy.
-This involves on my part a valuing of early life experience, an attention to patterns of relating to self and others, and a regard for the unconscious as a creative canvas of expression and communication, such as expressed in everyday language, daydreams, and sleeping dreams.
-My thinking is also informed by attachment, existential, narrative, and family systems categories.
+My primary theoretical orientation is psychoanalytic/psychodynamic.
+This means my thinking and attention lean towards the world of inner experience, the nature of your pain and your relationship to it, patterns of relating to self/other, family of origin experience and impact, and a respect for the unconscious as a creative canvas of emotional expression (e.g. in everyday language, daydreams, and sleeping dreams).
+My thinking is also informed by existential, family systems, and attachment concepts.

 - Relationship difficulties